-The Refuge currently owns about 7,600 acres of cropland and will acquire an estimated 30,000 more farmland acres to complete its land acquisition goal.
+In 2015 the program was expanded to cover the three refuges of the South Texas Refuge Complex: Santa Ana, Lower Rio Grande Valley, and Laguna Atascosa National Wildlfe Refuges.
 Each year, 300 to 500 acres of Refuge cropland are re-vegetated with at least 600 seedlings per acre of up to 60 species of native trees and shrubs.
 All seeds used to grow seedlings are hand collected within the project area (the four southernmost counties of Texas).
 Species are carefully selected to match the soils, hydrology and other location factors of each site.

-In 2014, this program will plant 255,534 seedlings on 386 acres in Cameron, Hidalgo and Starr Counties at densities of 600-800 trees per acre, enhancing habitat in direct support of the Ocelot Recovery program and improving connectivity of refuge tracts for the passage of wildlife along the Rio Grande River.
+The current focus of the program is to enhance habitat in direct support of the Ocelot Recovery program and improving connectivity of refuge tracts for the passage of wildlife along the Rio Grande River.
 Re-vegetation will include augmentation plantings among existing vegetation to improve species diversity and overall density, conversion of cropland to native brush, and plantings in areas affected by wildfires.
 Estimated cost for this project in 2014 is $81,000.

 The Friends of the Wildlife Corridor raises funds for this program.

 Lower Rio Grande Valley National Wildlife Refuge Rio Reforestation